cmroug14/writing-archimedes/Notebook.md

 ## Notebook

+### 10/4/13
+Continued work on the Google Fusion document in one team.
+Team 2 went up through folio 63r and encountered numerous gaps in the text.

+#### To Do:
+- Create two .csv files in the repository (one for each team) from this Google document
+- Bring in translations of *Sphere and Cylinder* to reference during future weeks

 ### 9/27/13
 Began work on a Google Fusion document which relates sections of *On the Sphere and Cylinder* (lemmata, propositions, axioms, etc.) to image citations for their locations in the palimpsest.